Stay in Touch

 Click on a question to read the answer.

-Tell us about your new novel, THE SECRETS SHE KEEPS.
+Tell us about your new novel, LYING BESIDE YOU.

 Where did the idea for the story come from?

 You often write in the first person.
 How do you go about capturing the voices of your characters?

 What made you decide to write psychological thrillers?

 Your plots are often quite intricate and often have readers guessing right until the end.
 Do you map them out beforehand or do they come naturally?